manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

         ingress:
             class:  nginx
 ```
-Base on this configuration, cert-manager will speak to Let's Encrypt (staging in this case) to get the certificate.
+Based on this configuration, cert-manager will speak to Let's Encrypt (staging in this case) to get the certificate.
-But Let's Encrypt cannot access to your sever since everything is just your local IP.
-Also, the staging environment still
+But Let's Encrypt cannot access your server since everything is just your local IP.
+Also, the staging environment has
-have some kind of rate-limit, you cannot use it if your CI/CD run really frequently.
+some kind of rate limit.
+You cannot use it if your CI/CD runs really frequently.
-One solution for this, believe or not, is deploy your own fake Let's Encrypt to simulate the flow.
+One solution for this, believe it or not, is to deploy your own fake Let's Encrypt to simulate the flow.

 #### Introducing Pebble
 https://github.com/letsencrypt/pebble
 > A miniature version of Boulder, Pebble is a small ACME test server not suited for use as a production CA.

-We have ready for you a minimal installation of Pebble ready for you already, let's install it in another namespace to
+We have ready for you a minimal installation of Pebble ready for you already (link at the end of post).
-simulate a different network :joy:
+Let's install it in another namespace to simulate a different network :joy:
 ```
 kubectl create ns emulator
 kubectl apply -f ./examples/pebble.yaml -n emulator